 In this work we introduce a swarm-based gradient descent approach for global optimization.
 Communication between agents of the swarm plays a key role in dictating their step size.
-Here, the usual ambient space of positions is embedded in $\mathbb{R}^d \times [0,1]$ : each agent is characterized by its time-dependent position, $\mathbf{x}i(t^n) \in \Omega \subset \mathbb{R}^d$ , and its relative weight, $\widetilde{m}i(t^n) \in [0,1]$ .
+Here, the usual ambient space of positions is embedded in $\mathbb{R}^d \times [0, 1]$ : each agent is characterized by its time-dependent position, $\mathbf{x}i(t^n) \in \Omega \subset \mathbb{R}^d$ , and its relative weight, $\tilde{m}i(t^n) \in [0, 1]$ .
 An interplay between positions and weights proceeds by communicating a dynamic mass transition from high to low, thus our protocol favors agents positioned on 'lower grounds'.
 Looking ahead, the time-stepping protocol is then adjusted according to the distinction between 'heavy' agents taking small time steps, and 'light' agents taking large(-r) time steps.
 While heavy agents take smaller time-steps, expecting their convergence toward a local minimum, light agents proceed with larger time-steps, so that they explore larger regions, away from local basins of attraction; they are expected to improve the global position of the swarm.
-In the sequel, those light explorers are expected to encounter a 'better' minimizing ground.
-Then, these light explorers are gradually converted into heavier, global leaders of the swarm.
+In the sequel, those light explorers are gradually converted into heavier, global leaders of the swarm.
 Here, the dynamic distinction between heavy leaders and light explorers enables a simultaneous approach towards local minimizers, while keep searching for even better global minimizers.

-Let us recall other well-known multi-agent optimization algorithms based on 'wisdom of the crowd', including particle swarm optimization [13, 7], simulated annealing [15, 27], ant colony optimization [30], genetic algorithm [10] and consensus-based optimization [20, 3, 4, 5].
+Let us recall other well-known multi-agent optimization algorithms based on 'wisdom of the crowd' - particle swarm optimization [15, 9], 2-agent simulated annealing [7], ant colony optimization [31], genetic algorithms [12, 3] and consensus-based optimization [21, 4, 5, 6].
 Our Swarm-Based Gradient descent (SBGD) method is shown to be a most effective optimizer, in particular, when the unknown global minimizer is away from the initial swarm.
 Visiting larger portions of the ambient space, using explorers based on the communication in swarm dynamics, proved an essential feature for such optimization of remote minimizers.
 Equally important role is played by the leading agents of the swarm: using the backtracking we prove the sequence of leaders must converge to a minimizer with a quantified rate.